 Hawks.
 The last five years have not been kind to Howard Hawks on my rankings here.
 He was not just a supervisor as a director.
 He’s no byproduct and benefactor of an efficient studio system.
-He worked within it much like Ford and Hitchcock though his visual style is nowhere near as ostensible or exceptional and for me that’s critical.
+He worked within it much like John Ford and Alfred Hitchcock though his visual style is nowhere near as ostensible or exceptional and for me that’s critical.
 The depth of his filmography is probably better than Godard’s or Welles’.
 I did this thing where I scored each director on my spreadsheet and awarded points for masterpieces, must-see’s and top 10’s.
 I essentially score their filmographies.
 Hawks rated out better than several of the directors above him on the list.
 But, he isn’t the visual master the previous auteurs on this list were and probably isn’t as strong as several that will come after him.
 Eventually I’ll have more modern directors ahead of Hawks (the real difficult thing is picking which one(s)).
 But, for now, I have to respect Hawks rhythms (both dialogue and editing), genre work, gender work, and filmography.
 One would be very lucky to be stuck on a desert island (relatively) with all of Howard Hawks movies.

 Best film: The Big Sleep I don’t feel extremely confident about this though – not that it’s not a worthy film.
 It’s my #100 film and I have three other Hawks’ films between 100-171 and 2 others within 11 slots of Big Sleep (Bringing Up Baby and Rio Bravo).
 Needless to say it’s very close.